botre/anki-decks/src/git.md

 ## Rebase

-To reapply a series of changes from a branch to a different base, and reset the head of that branch to the result.
+To reapply a series of changes from a branch to a different base.

 ## Records changes to the repository